jaredjstewart/geode-examples/readme.md

 # Basic

 * continuous_query - This example introduces Continuous Queries by extending the Quickstart demo to add a CQ that triggers whenever a stock price exceeds a certain threshold.
+* spring_boot_hello - This project shows a Spring Boot HelloWorld REST application using Geode.
 # Running The Examples

 You can run the Quickstart example by executing:
 ```
 $ ./gradlew :quickstart:run